MakeSchool-Tutorials/html-portfolio/P9-contact-me/content.md

 One thing that is very easy to fix, and we already have classes for, is the order of the form.
 Instead of having everything in a row, we want the form to be in a column.
 Any idea which classes I mean?
 Yes, `flex` of course!

 > [action]
 > Add the `flex` and `column` class to the form.
 We also already have classes for the title: add `title` and `sub` to the `h2` tag.
+The title won't be centered, but we want it to be, so fix that by adding `text-align: center` as a rule to the `title` class.

 With those small additions the form is better looking, but there are still some issues remaining.
-Let's add the `button` class to our button.

 > [action]
 > Add the `button` class to the button.
 Reload the page.